New pub rule ‘more hassle’ but will prove a person ate, says Minister

 Fianna Fáil TD Marc MacSharry hit out at what he described as “Stasi” guidelines for pubs serving food.
 Photograph: iStock

-Minister of State at the Department of Business Enterprise and Innovation Damien English has said the new law requiring restaurants and pubs serving food to record all food orders for 28 days was not about what a person ate but about proof they did eat.
+Minister of State at the Department of Business Enterprise and Innovation Damien English has said that the new law requiring restaurants and pubs serving food to record all food orders for 28 days was not about what a person ate, it was proof that they did eat.

 The new rules, which came into effect on Thursday, will compel restaurants and pubs serving food to make a record of all meals ordered.
 They must be able to make the records available to a member of An Garda Síochána for up to 28 days after the meal.